sageserpent-open/NTestCaseBuilder/README.markdown

 This count is always computed along a path from the top-level factory to whatever deferral is being considered, so we can also use deferrals in parallel on sibling factories.
 NTestCaseBuilder is smart enough to consider possibilities where one sibling subtree has deepened via an activated deferral, while another one is still pending.

-To see what I mean, let's revisit the short sample from before - we'll add in support for negation, and make the use a brackets optional by handling operator precedence:
+To see what I mean, let's revisit the short sample from before - we'll add in support for negation, and make the use of brackets optional by handling operator precedence:

     [TestFixture]
     internal class TestCalculator